-SCHEDULE "B"-ALL ENGINES 419
+SCHEDULE "B"-ALL ENGINES 411

-- More than 50% of your driving is at sustained high speeds during hot weather, above 90° F (32° C). - Trailer towing.†♦ - Taxi, police, or delivery service (commercial service).†◊ - Off-road or desert operation. - If equipped for and operating with E-85 (ethanol) fuel.

-NOTE: If ANY of these apply to you then change your engine oil every 3,000 miles (5 000 km) or 3 months, whichever comes first, and follow schedule "B-All Engines" of the "Maintenance Schedules" section of this manual.
+- Trailer towing.†◊ - Taxi, police, or delivery service (commercial service).†♦ vice).†♦ Off-road or desert operation.
+If equipped for and operating with E-85 (ethanol) fuel.
+NOTE: If ANY of these apply to you then change your engine oil every 3,000 miles (5 000 km) or 3 months, whichever comes first, and follow schedule "B-All whichever comes first, and follow schedule "B-All Engines" of the "Maintenance Schedules" section of this manual.